SeismicCycleRacing/SCR-blog/_posts/2024-08-18-Huttcross-Round-5.markdown

 second.
 We were then onto the long drag south where I just dug in and rode hard.

 Coming into the race I wasn't feeling good again.
 I still hadn't gotten on top of sleep and wasn't feeling very motivated.
-I was glad though that my heart rate was back to behaving normally, and once I got going the body responded well.
+In spite of those sensations, I was glad that my heart rate was back to behaving normally, and once I got going the body and mind responded well.
 As I pushed on on the long drag south I was getting good power out and getting my heart rate up to the high 170s.
 Getting traction was a constant battle, so I spent a lot of time sat right on the back of my saddle trying to keep as much weight on the rear tyre as possible while letting the front do what it wanted through the slop.

 <figure>
     <img src="../../../../assets/images/posts/Huttcross_5_2024/Driving_Don_Johnson.jpg"/>